gl-inet/docs-iot/docs/ble_proxy/gl-s10/aws_configuration_guide.md

 ![gl-s10 mqtt cetificate setting](https://static.gl-inet.com/docs/iot/en/ble_proxy/gl-s10/gl-s10_aws_configuration/gl-s10_mqtt_cetificate_setting.png){class="glboxshadow"}

-To Update the MQTT Configuration page, fill in the Url: http://134.175.4.252/s10/cert/mqtt_aws/, when the Url to determine good click Done after began to Update the certificate.
+To Update the MQTT Configuration page, fill in the Url: `http://134.175.4.252/s10/cert/mqtt_aws/`, when the Url to determine good click Done after began to Update the certificate.

+!!!
+Note

-(Note: This is the matching certificate of our demo demonstration, if you have your own certificate, please name the three files of the certificate: **ca.crt** **client.crt** **client.key**.
-They are root certificate, client certificate, client key, after rename, please use a folder to put on your http service, here I used a folder named mqtt_aws)
+    This is the matching certificate of our demo demonstration, if you have your own certificate, please name the three files of the certificate: **ca.crt**, **client.crt** and **client.key**.
+They are root certificate, client certificate, client key, after rename, please use a folder to put on your http service, here I used a folder named **mqtt_aws**.

 The update will return to the MQTT Configuration page.